Teilprojekt 4

 TP4

-Control of nonlinear self-localisation phenomena of strongly coupling charge carriers in LiNb1-xTaxO3(LNT) solid solutions.
+Control of nonlinear self-localization phenomena of strongly coupled charge carriers in LiNb1-xTaxO3(LNT) solid solutions

-The subproject sheds light on the interaction of strongly coupling charge carriers with the:
+The subproject sheds light on the cross-scale interaction of incoherent transport phenomena of strongly coupled charge carriers with the

 Objectives